dynamoose/dynamoose/docs/api/schema.md

 Adds a getter function that will be used to transform the value directly returned from the DB.
 This skips all type management and parsing normally provided by `options.get`.

-Your function may also be an async function with `await` statements in it, or return a promise.
+Your function may also be an async function with `await` statements in it, or you may return a promise.
 For example:

 ```js
 function(val) {